 Thank you for reading this post, don't forget to the best blogger Guy About Home who offers the best garden and home improvement tips!
 If you are a home decor and design fan, don't miss the tips on home ideas.
 If you are a home garden owner, then you might be interest in our complete guides to house plants!

 What is Monstera Dubia?

 As mentioned, Monstera Dubia is a small Monstera species that is often difficult to find.
 This plant is a vine climber that stands out among others because of its unique appearance.
 The plant is originally from Central and South America, and the amount of heat in these regions is relatively high.

 If you plan to keep this plant at your home, you will need a pole to help it grow since it is a climber.
 It will keep growing if you choose to keep this plant outside in direct sunlight.
 The height of this plant is impressive, even if grown indoors.
 It has beautiful leaves that are heart-shaped and pop out of the plant.
 The leaves are variegated and usually yellow and green.

 Without further ado, let us dive into the other details of this plant.

 Features Of Monstera Dubia

 The Monstera Dubia plant is also known as the Shingle Plant, and its structure and features make this a unique choice.
-You can easily differentiate a Monstera Dubia from other plants with the help of its following features:
+Similar to monstera siltepecana fenestration, you can easily differentiate a Monstera Dubia from other plants with the help of its following features: